 Hint: What if you've missed the stain completely, and it has gone through the dryer and set?
 Here is my advice for trying to remove set spaghetti sauce stains once they've gone through the dryer.

 Step 9: If step number 7 did not get out the stain again coat the stained area with liquid laundry detergent and let it soak in warm water for around half an hour.
-Then, launder again, using either color bleach or chlorine bleach if safe for the fabric.
+Then, launder again, using either color safe bleach or chlorine bleach if safe for the fabric.

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.

-Step 4: Next, blot at the stain until the liquid is absorbed.
+Step 4: Next, blot at it until the liquid is absorbed.

 Step 6: Now that the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.